google/oboe/docs/GettingStarted.md

 # Adding Oboe to your project
 There are two ways use Oboe in your Android Studio project:

-1) **Use the Oboe pre-built library binaries and headers** *(Experimental)*.
+1) **Use the Oboe pre-built library binaries and headers**.
 Use this approach if you just want to use a stable version of the Oboe library in your project.

 or

 2) **Build Oboe from source.** Use this approach if you would like to debug or make changes to the Oboe source code and contribute back to the project.

 ## Option 1) Using pre-built binaries and headers
-*This approach is currently experimental as it uses a preview version of Android Studio.*

 Oboe is distributed as a [prefab](https://github.com/google/prefab) package via [Google Maven](https://maven.google.com/web/index.html) (search for "oboe").
 [Prefab support was added](https://android-developers.googleblog.com/2020/02/native-dependencies-in-android-studio-40.html) to [Android Studio Preview 4.0 Canary 9](https://developer.android.com/studio/preview) so you'll need to be using this version of Android Studio or above.